Ravikishans/SampleMERNwithMicroservices/docs/README.md

    # Create and configure Elastic Load Balancer
    ```

+   screenshots added in the docs folder

 2. **Configure DNS:**

-   Use Route 53 or another DNS service to set up DNS for your application.
+   Use Route 53 or cloudflare DNS service to set up DNS for your application.
+   "screenshots added in docs folder"

 ## Deploying Frontend Services

-1. **Deploy Frontend on EC2:**
+1. **Deploy Frontend on EC2: ec2_instance.py**

    **Example Python Script:**